thevabby/thevabby.github.io/_posts/2024-01-12-Microsoft-Graph.md

 # Microsoft Graph

-This post has commands on how ti user MSGraph Powershell cmdlets to connect to AzureAD.
+This post has commands on how to use MSGraph Powershell cmdlets to connect to AzureAD.